Hindalzarah/Hindalzarah/README.md

 - 👋 Hi, I’m @Hindalzarah
 - 👀 I’m interested in programming
+- 🥸 I have experience in Kotlin app development
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Swift

 <!---
 Hindalzarah/Hindalzarah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.